heremaps/xyz-documentation/docs/cli/basic-features.md

 ### configure

-As explained earlier, HERE CLI needs to know you to interact with your XYZ Spaces.
+As explained earlier, HERE CLI needs to know you to interact with your Data Hub Spaces.
 You can use

 ```
 here configure account